szakeetm/molflow_sources/README.md

 Get and build dependencies for MolFlow:

-- On all platforms: `./vcpkg install cereal cimg curl fmt libpng zlib pugixml imgui[opengl2-binding,sdl2-binding] implot sdl2`
+- On all platforms: `./vcpkg install cereal cimg curl fmt libpng zlib pugixml sdl2`
-- On Windows
-  - The `cereal2` library requires the `pkgconf` port:
-    `./vcpkg install pkgconf`
-- On macOS
-  - The new default shell, `zsh`, is interpreting the [] brackets, so put package names with features within parentheses:
-    `./vcpkg install "imgui[opengl2-binding,sdl2-binding]"`
 - On Fedora
     - If vcpkg fails to install `curl`, it is because its dependency `openssl` requires perl.
 Install it using the system package manager:
     `sudo dnf install perl`
     - If molflow fails to launch after building with "SDL_Init() failed", you have to install the `alsa` feature of sdl2:
     `./vcpkg install sdl2[alsa]`
     then reconfigure and rebuild